wchen459/PaDGAN/README.md

    The trained model and the result plots will be saved under the directory `synthetic/trained_gan/<data>_<func>_GAN_<lambda0>_<lambda1>/<id>`, where `<data>`, `<func>`, `<lambda0>`, `<lambda1>`, and `<id>` are specified in the arguments or in `synthetic/config.ini`.

+   Note that we can set `lambda0` and `lambda1` to zeros to train a vanilla GAN.

    Datasets and functions are defined in `synthetic/functions.py` and `synthetic/datasets.py`, respectively.

    Specifically, here are the dataset and function names (`<data>` and `<func>`) for the three synthetic examples in the paper: